Motorcycle touring tips from RoadTrip

 If you are caught doing excessive speeds then, as with most countries in the world, you can expect an appointment with the local magistrate!
 In some countries they will also confiscate your (our) motorcycle.
 After the initial hire period expires, the motorcycle (and associated equipment) is on hire to you at full daily rates until it is returned to us.

 There is a zero tolerance policy for speeding in Switzerland and the fines are heavy.
 We recommend caution.
-Please see also updated information about France.
+In France you are required to carry a High-Vis Vest if you use the autoroutes.

 Motorbike Rental for touring from RoadTrip.
 Woking, Surrey, UK +44 (0)1483 662 135